-As Curator, I am responsible for the care and use of the research collection in the Herpetology Unit at the North Carolina Museum of Natural Sciences.
-This invaluable resource, established in the late 1800s, contains approximately 300,000 preserved scientific specimens (>90,000 catalog numbers) and approximately 6,000 vouchered tissues of amphibians and reptiles from around the world.
-The collection has exceptionally strong holdings from North Carolina (>80% of the collection) and the Southeast U.S., with additionally strong holdings from Southeast Asia and Central Africa.
-The collection has an immeasurable number of uses, but primarily serves to document geographic ranges, past and present; to identify and describe species; and to infer the natural history of species, for example, their diet, reproduction, and growth rates.
-We regularly host visitors and loan material to researchers who have a need to study the collection.
-I view a good curator to be one who achieves the balance between the long-term preservation of the collection and its use by the community.
+As Curator, I am responsible for the care and use of the Herpetology Research Collections at the North Carolina Museum of Natural Sciences.
+This invaluable resource, established in the late 1800s, contains approximately 300,000 preserved scientific specimens (>104,000 catalog numbers) and approximately 7,500 vouchered tissues of amphibians and reptiles from around the world.
+The collection has exceptionally strong holdings from North Carolina (>80% of the collection) and the Southeast U.S., with additionally strong holdings from Southeast Asia, Central Africa and Cuba.
+The collection is managed by Jeffrey C. Beane.

 Our current primary activities include assimilation of large collection acquisitions from the Charleston Museum and Appalachian State University; improvements to the genetic resources collection, especially taxonomic and geographic sampling from North Carolina; and efforts to complete the georeferencing and databasing of the entire collection.

 Search the holdings of our herpetology research collection online database.